-Our My Math Academy game-based adaptive learning system features 32 games with 300+ activities designed to help young learners build mastery of fundamental number sense and operations from pre-kindergarten to second grade.
-Each game has a clear learning objective, learning task, and evidence of learning, and each learning objective is supported by an interactive instruction level and several layers of scaffolding and feedback.
+Our My Math Academy game-based adaptive learning system features 32 games with 320+ activities designed to help young learners build mastery of fundamental number sense and operations from pre-K to 2nd grade.
+Each game has a clear Learning Objective, learning task, and evidence of learning, and each Learning Objective is supported by an interactive instruction level and several layers of scaffolding and feedback.
 The narrative, mechanics, and system design provide playful learning experiences tailored to students' ages.
-Based on each learner's performance, the adaptive system provides support and feedback and recommends games at the appropriate difficulty level using a predetermined map of learning objectives and their prerequisite relationships.
+Based on each learner's performance, the adaptive system provides support and feedback and recommends games at the appropriate difficulty level using a predetermined map of Learning Objectives and their prerequisite relationships.
 My Math Academy also includes resources for parents and teachers who play key roles in creating an effective system for learning.

+FIGURE 2.
 A snapshot of selected games within the My Math Academy system